safaabuzaid/xai-brain-tumor-classification/README.md

 *(to be updated with visual sample)*
 > The generated heatmap highlights regions within the MRI scan that contributed most to the model’s classification decision.

 ---

-## Goals
-- Build a robust CNN for brain tumor classification.
-- Integrate explainability tools to produce interpretable results.
-- Compare interpretability techniques and assess their clinical relevance.

----